iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___2.5/report.md

 > Need to have a way to add places one has been when it quite often misses the place one had visited all together.<br> :date: __2020-05-10 02:16:21__

-> This app doesn't work very well.
-Sometimes places I've been will show up but I have gone places that do not show up.
-This type of app needs to be much more reliable.<br> :date: __2020-05-10 01:32:49__

-> I have had this ap downloaded for a week and it has only captured visits to my office.
-I went to Target and Walmart both for at least one hour during this time.
-It also did not record a visit to my chiropractor, but that was only 15 minutes total.
-I downloaded this to be a good citizen and help protect myself and others, but it clearly is not working.
-I have a Galaxy Note 10.
-I didn't see another way to offer feedback.<br> :date: __2020-05-03 20:53:36__

-> Location services on and did not log 4 businesses we were at on 4/28.
-Yet logs places we only drove by.
-Android version 2.1 on Samsung Galaxy Note 9.
-Hope this helps.
-Turned notifications off.<br> :date: __2020-05-03 05:08:46__

-> Pretty much a pain to use, might be easier to log locations manually.<br> :date: __2020-05-02 21:00:07__

-> Quit recording places after one day not help anywhere<br> :date: __2020-04-30 01:53:49__

 #### 1-star reviews